-Prerequisites: GEOG 204-3 or GEOG 205-3 or permission of instructor
+Prerequisites: GEOG 205-3 or permission of instructor

 GEOG 301-3 Cultural Geography An examination of how the human organization of space differs across cultures.
 Cultural landscapes, culture regions, patterns and processes of cultural change and interactions, as well as the control of space and creation of place, will be central course themes.
 This course is a writing intensive course.